wryfi/toolbox/postfix/README.md

 ## Caveats

 * Requires python-2.7+
-* @postqueue@ datetimes do not include a year, so message times are all presumed to be in the current year.
+* `postqueue` datetimes do not include a year, so message times are all presumed to be in the current year.
 * Not resilient to changes in postqueue output formatting.
 * Probably needs to run as root on most systems.